jiayijchen/jiayijchen.github.io/blog.md

 > What are you excited or eager to learn more about?

 So far, my web development experience consists of only using HTML and CSS, and maybe a little bit of PHP and JavaScript.
-I'm excited to learn about the additional developer tools and packages we will be using and how they are used.
+I'm excited to learn about the additional developer tools and packages we will be using and how they will be used.

 > What is something about you that can only be learned by reading this blog?